srfoster65/simple_logging_config/docs/argparse.md

 ## add_logging_arguments(parser)

-Calling add_logging_arguments() with a parser object as a parameter will add the following paramters to your script.
+Calling add_logging_arguments(parser) with a parser object as a parameter will add the following paramters to your script.

 - verbose
 - slc_levels